oracle-samples/vbcs-samples/businessRules/README.md

 **Description:**

-This sample shows a table of expenses, with a Create Expense button linking to a Create page.
+This sample shows an Expenses business object rendered as a table, with a Create Expense button linking to a Create page.
 Business rules are configured so that when a new expense is created, it is auto-approved (the Approved field is set to true) if the expense <= $200 and sends an email to that effect.
 If the expense is greater than $200, an email notification is sent noting that the expense is pending approval.

 **Environment Requirements:**